Skip to main content

 Ignorance of a policy is not a valid excuse for violating it.
 Ignorance of policy is discussed in the Introduction of the Student Handbook.

-Information about online presence is discussed in the Cyber Citizenship Guidelines section of the Student Handbook.
+Information about online presence is discussed in the Digital Citizenship Guidelines section of the Student Handbook.
+Students should always make sound decisions about what they choose to post in an online environment.

 Information about criminal charges and their intersection with Vanderbilt policy are discussed in the Accountability Procedures section of the Handbook.